Water column: Bathypelagic

 The bathypelagic zone extends from about 1000 to 4000 meters below the surface.
 The bathypelagic zone receives no sunlight and water pressure is considerable.
 The abundance and diversity of marine life decreases with depth through this and the lower zones.

 Abyssopelagic

-The abyssopelagic zone is the portion of the ocean deeper than about 2,000 m (6,600 feet) and shallower than about 6,000 m (20,000 feet).
+The abyssopelagic zone is the portion of the ocean deeper than about 4,000 m (13,000 feet) and shallower than about 6,000 m (20,000 feet).
 The zone is defined mainly by its extremely uniform environmental conditions, as reflected in the distinct life forms inhabiting it.
-The abyss is largely unexplored, but we know it contains animals found nowhere else on earth.
-It's also abundant in minerals frequently used in manufacturing.
+The abyss is largely unexplored, but it is known to contain animals found nowhere else on earth.
+It is also abundant in minerals frequently used in manufacturing.
 The bottom at these depths accounts for about one-third of the planet's seafloor.
 The sheer size of this area, coupled with the challenges of descending to depths where water pressure can reach 600 atmospheres, makes exploration difficult—but by no means impossible.